Paggylyn/Paggylyn/README.md

 - King Henry VIII.

-Apart from these, any int is okay.
-Just don't be "𝓯𝓻𝓮𝓪𝓴𝔂" with my cosplays or characters.
-(Why do people do that?
-It's weird.
-Stop it.
-It's just pixel horses on a screen, you weirdos.)

 <p align="center">
 WARNING: Just as jesters, I tend to be sarcastic and rude.
 Do keep in mind, I'm joking unless stated otherwise.
 Tell me if you need me to use tone tellers.
+I also get kinda frustrated when peope call jesters clowns.
+There's a difference and I WILL correct you.
 </p>